thenextbilliononline/graph-mesh/README.md

 'TDMA' examines the different possible TDMA techniques suitable for mesh networks.

-'Possibility' is a notebook that originated as a document from @nicopace.
+'Possibility' is a notebook that originated as a document from @nicopace (tdma.doc).

 'Future Work' describes work on other spectrum management techniques like channel management, quality-of-service, and community-controlled access.